Internationale Politik: History and profile

 The magazine was initially published as Europa-Archiv in July 1946 by DGAP founder Wilhelm Cornides a member of the Oldenbourg family, owners of R. Oldenbourg Verlag, a German publishing house started in 1858 by Rudolf Oldenbourg.
 It was renamed Internationale Politik in 1995.
 The magazine is based in Berlin.
 It has German, English, Russian, and Chinese editions.

+An English edition, the Berlin Policy Journal, has been published since 2012 and is only available online.
+The topics deal with German and European politics, Russia, transatlantic relations, security issues and the German energy transition.
+As with the IP, Sylke Tempel was the editor-in-chief from 2008 to October 2017.

 In 2002 the publisher was Bertelsmann Verlag.
 The Russian edition was launched in 1996 and is published every two months.
 The English edition (launched in 2000) and the Chinese edition (launched in 2005) are both quarterly.
 In 2009, the German edition changed from monthly to every two months.
 In 2020, a special edition of Internationale Politik was published as result of the Sylke Tempel Fellowship, a program initiated by the German-Israeli Future Forum Foundation.